Frequently Asked Questions (FAQ)

 Q: How long will it take to get a project approved and constructed?

-A: The recommended BPAC list of projects is the basis for adding improvements to the five-year CIP based on projected revenues.
+A: The recommended BPAC list of projects is the basis for adding bicycle/pedestrian facility improvements to the five-year CIP (see Project Summary) based on projected revenues.
 The cost of the current list of approved projects is greater than current available revenues.
 Sidewalks on local streets and in lower-density residential areas have typically been given a lower priority.
-Funding sources such as taxing districts through the Municipal Services Taxing and Benefit Unit (MSTBU) process are an option for neighborhood sidewalks or traffic calming measures.
+Funding sources such as taxing districts through the Municipal Services Taxing and Benefit Unit (MSTBU) process are an option for neighborhood bicycle/pedestrian facilities.
 When a project is funded, it may take several years for completion.
 Design and permitting of a project typically takes one year.
 Construction typically takes one year from completion of design.

 Q: What are Complete Streets?